 50px

 Bloc main.blocs.text

-Abuse-Free Sport is an independent program that is part of a growing national movement to rid Canadian sport of all forms of harassment, discrimination and abuse.
+Abuse-Free Sport is an independent program that is part of a growing national movement to prevent all forms of harassment, discrimination and abuse in Canadian sport.

+50px